 1980s Reed Table Lamp

 Materials: White porcelain or earthenware “pumpkin” with gold stripes.
-Brass plated iron, some brass parts.
+Brass plated iron round base and leaves.
+Some brass parts.
 Striped round conical fabric lampshade.
 Bakelite socket.

 Height: 50,5 cm / 19.88”